saraozn/tp/docs/UserGuide.md

 #### Finding a property: `findprop`

-Finds and returns a property or a list of properties, from all your properties whose name contains words that begin with the substring inputted.

-Format: `findprop NAME`

-* Finds and returns the property or properties whose name contains any word that begins with the `NAME` substring.

 Finds and returns a property or a list of properties, from all your properties whose name **begins** with `NAME` at **any position** within its name.

 Format: `findprop NAME`